Credential store (credential store)

 Edit credential

 The name of the credential cannot be changed.
-The password and description can be edited.
+Password and description can be edited.
 Click "OK" to save the changes and close the dialog again.
 The changes are applied immediately and are available at process runtime.

 Deletes the credential currently selected in the list.
-When removing, the system checks whether the selected credential is in use in processes.
+When removing, the system checks whether the selected credential is used in processes.
 If yes, you will be asked whether the credential should still be deleted.

-Credentials that are used in Groovy script cannot be determined with 100% reliability.
+Credentials used in Groovy script cannot be determined 100%.

 Show usage in Intrexx